Guillaume Cizeron: 2025–2026 season: Olympic, World and European champions

-In May 2025, in an interview with the Canadian press, the new couple supported Nikolaj Sørensen, Fournier's former partner, who was accused of sexual assault and suspended for a minimum of 6 years for "sexual abuse."
+In May 2025, in an interview with the Canadian press, the new partnership supported Nikolaj Sørensen, Fournier Beaudry's former skating partner, and current romantic partner, who was accused of sexual assault and suspended for a minimum of 6 years for "sexual abuse."
+Cizeron's former ice dance partner, Gabriella Papadakis, later criticized his continued support of Sørensen in her memoir, revealing that his refusal to end their friendship was the reason she, a fellow sexual assault survivor, decided to stop skating with him.

-The couple made their competitive debut in August 2025, winning gold at the French competition Masters de Villard-de-Lans.
+The new team made their competitive debut in August 2025, winning gold at the French competition Masters de Villard-de-Lans.
 They subsequently withdrew from 2025 CS Nebelhorn Trophy, scheduled for late September, due to a change in their rhythm dance music that required adjustments to the program.